andy8radshaw/sei-project-one/README.md

 # Wins and Blockers
 - The biggest challenge and blocker for me was getting the ships to place randomly on the grid without overlapping each other.
 Once I understood the idea of creating a potential ship location in an array and then checking this against all current ship locations then I was able to move past this point.
 But this did take me a long while to work out.
-- A big win for me in this project was my increased level of JS and how to apply code in an ordered manner.
-Using higher level functionality and
+- A big win for me in this project was my increased understanding of JavaScript.
+The challenge of building a game really took me out of my comfort zone and I am very happy with the end result.

 # Future content and improvements: